Yu Darvish: 2012 season

 On April 30, Darvish gave up his first MLB home run to Edwin Encarnación of the Toronto Blue Jays, in a game that Texas won 4–1.
 Darvish improved to 4–0, striking out nine and giving up only one run.

 For his performances in April, Darvish was named the AL Rookie of the Month.
 Darvish went 4–0 with a 2.18 ERA and 33 strikeouts.
 His first loss didn't come until May 6, against the Cleveland Indians.

 On June 20, in an interleague game against the San Diego Padres at Petco Park, Darvish got his first career MLB hit.
 In his first at-bat, he hit a bat-shattering single into shallow right field.
 He did not get to run the bases, however, as Ian Kinsler hit a line shot to the second baseman, and Darvish was tagged off the bag to complete the double play.
 He went 1-for-3 for the game.

-On July 5, the MLB announced that Yu Darvish for the American League and David Freese for the National League were the final two players to make the 2012 MLB All-Star Game rosters.
+On July 5, MLB announced that Yu Darvish for the American League and David Freese for the National League were the final two players to make the 2012 MLB All-Star Game rosters.
 Darvish had 10 wins and five losses with a 3.59 ERA when MLB announced him as an All-Star.
 However, Darvish didn't get a chance to pitch in the game, watching from the dugout as his team lost 8–0.

 Darvish made 29 starts during his rookie season, compiling a 16-9 record to go along with a 3.90 earned run average and 221 strikeouts in 191 1/3 innings pitched.

 Darvish was selected to start for the Rangers in the first ever AL Wild Card Game on October 5 against the Baltimore Orioles.
 He pitched 6 2/3 innings, striking out seven batters, but also conceded five hits and three runs (two earned), as the Rangers lost 5-1.